3 teens charged with murder after plan to egg home turns deadly, deputies say

 SPALDING COUNTY, Ga.
 (WFLA) – Three Georgia teenagers were charged with murder after their plot to egg a home as part of an “ongoing lovers quarrel” went wrong.

-According to the Spalding County Sheriff’s Office, deputies responded to a call of a “man down” in the roadway on July 3.
-When authorities arrived, they found a man had been shot and killed.
-The sheriff’s office identified the victim as Johnathan Gilbert.
+Deputies responded to a call of a “man down” in a Spalding County roadway on July 3, according to the Spalding County Sheriff’s Office.
+When authorities arrived, they found the victim had been fatally shot.
+The sheriff’s office identified him as Johnathan Gilbert.

-In a statement, Sheriff Darrell Dix alleged that three teenagers, Sydney Maughon, 18, Jeremy Munson, 18, and McKenzie Davenport, 19, were planning to vandalize Gilbert’s home by egging it when Gilbert saw what they were doing and came out to confront them.
+In a statement, Sheriff Darrell Dix alleged that three teenagers — Sydney Maughon, 18, Jeremy Munson, 18, and McKenzie Davenport, 19 — were planning to vandalize Gilbert’s home by egging it when Gilbert saw them and went outside.

 “When Gilbert saw what they were doing to his residence, he came out of the house unarmed to confront them,” the sheriff’s office said.
 “The suspects ran back to the car, and as Gilbert approached them, Sydney Maughon, a backseat passenger in the car, produced a firearm and shot him multiple times.
 The suspects then drove away leaving Gilbert dead in the middle of Dobbins Mill Road.”